mimikuo365/NTHU-CS4602/assignment1/README.md

 2. Cropping data

-    Most of the data in the early phase of the COVID-19 outbreak are not accuracy, due to the low awareness of the disease.
+    Most of the data in the early phase of the COVID-19 outbreak are not accurate due to the low awareness of the disease.
 Therefore, in this project, I trained the model only with the data later than 1st July 2020.

 3. Smoothing

     There are some noises in the raw data.
-To smooth the curve of number of cases, I applied a Savitzky-Golay filter with window size 51 (days) and polynomial order of 3.
+To smooth the curve of the number of cases, I applied a Savitzky-Golay filter with window size 51 (days) and polynomial order of 3.

 ### Model

 1. Auto Regression (AutoReg)

-    The auto regression model is built with a python package statsmodels.
-The primary tenable parameter is the window size for auto regression.
-In this project, the window size for auto regression is different from model to model; that is, different countries have different window size for auto regression.
-The selection of window sizes is base on the performance on test set.
+    The autoregression model is built with a python package statsmodels.
+The primary tenable parameter is the window size for autoregression.
+In this project, the window size for autoregression is different from model to model; that is, different countries have different window size for autoregression.
+The selection of window sizes is base on the performance on the test set.

 2. ReLU

-    As mentioned above, the cases should not be negative, but this is not always the case for auto regression.
-Therefore, I wrote a ReLU (Rectified Linear Unit) function, which would set negative values to zero, and apply it to the output of auto regression prediction.
+    As mentioned above, the cases should not be negative, but this is not always the case for autoregression.
+Therefore, I wrote a ReLU (Rectified Linear Unit) function, which would set negative values to zero, and apply it to the output of autoregression prediction.

 3. Round to Int (rint)

-    Number of cases should not be fractional.
-I rounded them to integers before produce the final prediction.
+    The number of cases should not be fractional.
+I rounded them to integers before producing the final prediction.

 ## Result

 Below are the plots of ground truth data and prediction in the test data for five countries - Greece, India, Russia, Turkey, United_States_of_America.
 The MAPE is around 20% - 30%, which is mediocre.

 ![Greece](https://raw.githubusercontent.com/TYLearChen/NTHU-CS4602/master/assignment1/image/Greece.png)